 This is a training in being an artist because this is what artists do: constantly building on a depth of knowledge, but seeking to disrupt habitual ways of working, always experimenting out-of-depth areas of knowledge in order to innovate inside their own studios, as well as contribute innovation to the wider art community and art world.
 The MFA at NYUAD seeks to develop this sense for advanced emerging artists: a sense of a depth of practice, as well as a sense of broadening out into new areas and taking risks.

-NYU Abu Dhabi offers state-of-the-art production facilities in sculpture, design, printmaking, fiber art, photography, inter-active media, painting and drawing, fiber arts, digital art, sound art, and film.
-Students enrolled in the program will be assigned large private studios which will serve as a core teaching and research spaces.
+NYU Abu Dhabi offers state-of-the-art production facilities in photography, painting and drawing, sculpture, printmaking, fiber art, digital, video and sound art.
+Students enrolled in the program gain access to the rich ecosystem of art studios, workshops, and labs on campus and are assigned private studios which serve as core teaching and research spaces.